 Reserve Desks

 Some desks may be permanently occupied by a certain group of users.
 These can be booked long-term or blocked.
-This prevents staff from being able to book these desks.
+Doing so prevents staff from being able to book these desks.

 Other Options